 The Steve Vai signature JEM series represents the pinnacle of performance within the Ibanez lineup, and it continues to set the standard for innovative and high-performance electric guitars.

-The Ibanez JemJR is a budget-friendly alternative to this iconic signature guitar, offering premium features without breaking the bank.
-Like its expensive siblings, the JemJR is made for speed, precision, and versatility, but this one is at a more accessible price point.
+The Ibanez JemJR is the budget friendly version of the Shredder’s dream guitar, made for speed, precision, and versatility, but at a more accessible price point.

 As expected from Ibanez, playability is super fast and easy, thanks to its Wizard III profile maple neck.
 The neck is bolt-on to a basswood body, and the 24-fret fingerboard features the iconic “Tree of Life” inlay design.
 I’m impressed at how smooth the neck feels for the price, which will appeal to fans of slim and fast-feeling necks.